linpengcheng/PurefunctionPipelineDataflow/README.md

 Good programmers worry about data structures and their relationships.
         ---- Linus Torvalds

+It’s better to have 100 functions operate on one data structure than 10 functions on 10 data structures.
+        ---- Alan Perlis

 Metaphors for a Richer Understanding of Software Development.
         ---- The most valuable chapter of "Code Complete": Chapter 2